qodesmith/dl-yt-playlist/README.md

   // YouTube API key.
   apiKey: string

-  // Full path to the directory you want to save your data.
+  // Full path to the directory where you want to save your data.
   directory: string

   /**